 The pretext for this instrument was the training of officers in navigation and other sciences at the end of the Second World War.
 It was described in the Toronto Star on 21 March 1945, the day after a field trip of the RASC Toronto Centre met in its dome.
 The Star noted the Peerless again in Frank Hogg's 'With the Stars' column on 30 March 1946, noting the importance of having a planetarium in Toronto relative to the Adler in Chicago, the Fels in Philadelphia and the Hayden in New York City.
 The Toronto Centre visit was written up in the Journal of the RASC in early 1946.
 The Hamilton Centre of the Society also visited the Peerless, on 6 May 1948, and were mentioned in the JRASC's annual reports in early 1949.
 Hamilton was one of the first cities to have a Spitz Model A-1 planetarium installed later that same year.
 This was about twenty years before the now-defunct McLaughlin Planetarium opened in Toronto in 1968, partly inspired by a bequest from RASC stalwart Carl Reinhardt.

 At some time after the Hamilton visit the Forest Hill School planetarium, which took up space in one of the school's gymnasiums, was disassembled and disappeared.
-There are a few references in the early 1960s to a planetarium at Casa Loma about a mile away, but nothing definite to suggest that it was the same one.
+There are a few references in the early 1960s to a planetarium at Casa Loma about a mile away, but that was documented as a Spitz system.

 The Peerless Planetarium operated at a time when the definition of the word "planetarium" was becoming concrete.
 The Peerless was contained in a wooden cabinet that could be opened out and set up.
 When it was on display, it included models of the Sun and Moon on rotating arms, and a globe of the Earth showing surface details and wind directions.
 It was set up in some kind of dome, but the dome seems to have been a pinprick-style thing rather than a screen for a starball to project onto.
 It was not competitive with more recognizable instruments from Spitz and Zeiss.